 ABOUT

-Jewel currently serves as the 2024–2025 Archival Research Fellow for Howard University’s Black Press Archives at the Moorland-Spingarn Research Center and was an Osborne Fellow at the Truro Center for the Arts in 2024.
+Jewel served as the 2024–2025 Archival Research Fellow for Howard University’s Black Press Archives at the Moorland-Spingarn Research Center and was an Osborne Fellow at the Truro Center for the Arts in 2024.
 In spring 2023, she received Morgan State University's President's Second Mile Award.
 She is a researcher in Pulp Culture’s Community Research Circle and the founder of Blkground Press, an initiative that honors history through tangible creations such as postcards and mixed-media reinterpretations.
 She is also a member of Black Women Photographers.

 Email: jewel@jewelchampbell.com